“A research-based tool for individual academics to estimate their workload”

 On going improvement:

-This unfunded research is on-going.
-In recognition of the more than 2500 Australian academics who contributed their time and data, this first iteration of the AWET is freely available for individual academics to use.
-All we ask in return is for feedback via the online survey https://www.surveymonkey.com/r/7NLKD5F
+In recognition of the more than 2500 Australian academics who contributed their time and data, the AWET is freely available for individual academics to use.
+We would love to receive your feedback (via email-see below) on how it can be improved over time.

 We hope you find the AWET useful.